Kartikist/essays/_posts/2026-03-19-masala-papad-effect.md

 ---
 layout: post
-title: "The Masala Papad Effect: Why Enterprise Products Feel So Poor Despite All the Money"
+title: "The Masala Papad Effect"
 description: "How scarcity mindset quietly shapes the products we build."
 date: 2026-03-19
 tags: [product, ux, behavior, scarcity]
 ---
+*Why enterprise products feel so poor despite all the money.*

 I grew up in a house where money was heavy.